Tag Archive for: Realty ONE Group Western Slope

 The books categorize the trails by easy, moderate, or difficult.
 They include photos, detailed maps, and descriptions about what to expect at what mile point along the trail.
 It helps keep us out of trouble.
 We stick to the “easy” roads.
 However, we took one 4×4 only trail in our Tacoma, Washington Gulch, to get us to Emerald Lake from Crested Butte.
 THAT was amazing but we got lucky.
 That particular road wasn’t in the book, and I think it was definitely a moderate trail.
 Not good for our first experience!
 Ask Paul to tell you the story about our trip and what the lady at the Visitor Center advised us to do!
 Lesson learned, do your own homework first and know your limits.

-There are so many day trips from Grand Junction you can enjoy.
-There are so many places to go within 2-3 hours of here.
-And it’s always scenic along the way.
-I hope you enjoyed this post about a Silverton day trip.
-If you want us to write about others, let Paul know.
+There are plenty of adventures beyond a Silverton day trip from Grand Junction that you can enjoy within 2–3 hours of the Grand Valley — and the journey is always stunningly scenic.
+I hope you enjoyed this post about our Silverton day trip.
+If you want us to write about other Grand Junction day trips, let Paul know.
 There is so much to see and do in Grand Junction and the surrounding mountain and desert communities.
 Paul has lots of stories he can share.

 Red Mountain Pass mining district overlook